jamesonrader/AudioQR/README.md

 * Ability to relay data to devices through television broadcasts or any other sound-based media.
 * Ability to synchronize devices to the nearest eighth of a second.

-# Who’s using XT Ultrasonic Fingerprints?
+# Who’s using XT Audio Beacons?
 ###### XT ultrasonic fingerprints have been enjoyed by over 1,000,000 users across three continents.
 Some of our clients include the following:

 ![Purdue University](http://qraider.com/images/clientssmall/purdue.png "Purdue University")